 - Pixel Tags / Page Tags / Web Beacons / Tracking Links: These are small, hidden images and blocks of code placed in web pages, ads, and our emails that allow us to determine if you perform a specific action.
 When you access a page, ad, or email, or click a link, these items let us know that you have accessed that page, opened an email, or clicked a link.

 - SDKs: SDKs or software development kits are software code provided by our business partners that let our software interact with the services those partners provide.
-For example, in our free mobile apps, we may use an SDK to enable our app to serve ads from an advertising network.
 Sometimes these interactions will involve that business partner collecting some information from the device on which the software is run.

 - Google Analytics: We use Google Analytics to help us understand how users use our services.
 Google makes available a Google Analytics Opt Out Browser Add-On if you do not want to participate in Google Analytics.

-Opt-out of receiving marketing communications from Aura- You may elect for us not to contact you for marketing purposes, by emailing us or following the instructions in the section below labeled Your Rights with your Personal Data.
+Opt-out of receiving marketing communications from Aura- you may elect for us not to contact you for marketing purposes, by following the instructions in the section below labeled Your Rights with your Personal Data.
+Some browsers offer a “Do Not Track” (“DNT”) signal whereby you may indicate your preference regarding tracking and cross-site tracking.
+Aura does not currently recognize or respond to DNT signals.

 Securing personal data is an important aspect of protecting privacy.
 Aura employs a range of administrative, organizational, technical, and physical safeguards designed to protect your data against unauthorized access, loss, or modification.
 We endeavor to use reasonably available state-of-the-art network and information security standards, protocols and technologies, including encryption, intrusion detection and data loss prevention, and we monitor our systems to ensure that they comply with our security policies.

-We implement physical, technical and organizational safeguards to protect your personal data in our custody, both at rest and in transit, and should these measures fail to prevent a data breach, we will promptly take the necessary remedial measures, and we will notify you as well as applicable regulators of any such breach, as required by applicable law.
+We implement physical, technical and organizational safeguards to protect your personal data in our custody, both at rest and in transit, and should these measures fail to prevent a data breach, we will promptly take the necessary remedial measures, and we will provide notices as required by applicable law.

 If you have any questions about the security of your personal data or the security of our products, or wish to report a potential security issue, please contact email@example.com.
 When reporting a potential security issue, please describe the matter in as much detail as possible and include any information that might be helpful.